hypriot/blog/content/post/setup-simple-ci-pipeline-for-arm-images.md

 We are using this setup for more and more GitHub repos to gain speed and respond to pull requests much faster.

-We also are using [matrix builds](https://github.com/hypriot/rpi-node/blob/33d6ea9bebeca9bf31abac1b5dbc66a9f9902184/.travis.yml#L5-L8) for all major versions of Node.js to build new Docker images with Travis.
+For example we also are using [matrix builds](https://github.com/hypriot/rpi-node/blob/33d6ea9bebeca9bf31abac1b5dbc66a9f9902184/.travis.yml#L5-L8) for all major versions of Node.js to build new Docker images with Travis.

 ### Feedback, please